sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 ### Depot syncing

+> NOTE: Only "local" type depots are supported.

 There is one field for configuring which depots are mirrored/synchronized as repositories:

 - [`depots`](perforce.md#depots)<br>A list of depot paths that can be either depot root or a arbitrary subdirectory.